mtao/nyu-intro-to-computer-science/syllabus.md

 ### Office Hours
-Office hours are from 1pm to 2pm on Tuesdays and Wednesdays at room 502 in [60 Fifth Ave](https://goo.gl/maps/4qP6JmPEsjGqUHvt8).
+Office hours are from 3pm to 4pm on Tuesdays and 1pm to 2pm on Wednesdays at room 502 in [60 Fifth Ave](https://goo.gl/maps/4qP6JmPEsjGqUHvt8).
 If I'm not in the room you should be able to find me in room 506.

 ### Textbook